sgignoux/sicp-solutions.net/content/post/book-manifesto.md

 draft: true
 ---

+Nobody should start to undertake a large project.
+You start with a small trivial project, and you should never expect it to get large.
+If you do, you’ll just overdesign and generally think it is more important than it likely is at that stage.
+Or worse, you might be scared away by the sheer size of the work you envision.
+So start small, and think about the details.
+Don’t think about some big picture and fancy design.
+If it doesn’t solve some fairly immediate need, it’s almost certainly over-designed.
+And don’t expect people to jump in and help you.
+That’s not how these things work.
+You need to get something half-way useful first, and then others will say “hey, that almost works for me”, and they’ll get involved in the project.

+        — Linus Torvalds

 - Very high quality code of he final results
 - Clean code architecture
 - Almost production ready